OxfordInterfacesLab/SRV_Matlab_App/README.md

 This interface recombination calculator is programmed as a Matlab App using the extended Shockley-Read-Hall interface recombination model,  with Girisch and Aberle’s iterative algorithm.

 To use, downlowad: srv_app.mlappinstall, and install it into your Matlab console.
 If you don't have access to a Matlab licence you can download the stand-alone app for Windows.
-The raw code is included in srv_app_matlab_raw.m

 ## Method